mihailthebuilder/react-ts-flask-backend/README.md

 Create `wsgi.py` file that references the main app file `main.py`.

+Install Heroku on your linux OS with Snapcraft: `sudo snap install heroku --classic`

 Make sure you have a Heroku account, then log into it with `heroku login`

 Create Heroku app: `heroku create`